-- US beef consumption has recovered slightly in 2017 after a period of long-term decline.
-This is being strongly driven by higher US beef production which is forecast to continue in 2018. - The majority of US consumers would consider buying imported beef and are aware of grassfed beef.
+- US beef consumption recovered in 2017 after a period of long-term decline.
+This has been strongly driven by higher US beef production which has continued throughout 2018 and is expected to continue in 2019. - The majority of US consumers would consider buying imported beef and are aware of grassfed beef.
 Nine out of 10 would consider buying grassfed beef. - Australian grassfed beef awareness and consumption is higher in New York, Washington DC, Boston, Florida and San Francisco.
 Purchasers of grassfed beef are interested in quality and 'naturally' raised beef, with concern for animal welfare and environmental sustainability also majors factor considered when purchasing beef (Source: MLA Global Tracker, 2017).